Kurento/kurento/source/tutorials/js/tutorial-2-magicmirror.rst

 In ``onOffer`` we can found the most interesting code from a Kurento JavaScript Client point of view.
-First, we have create an instance of the *KurentoClient* class that will manage the connection with the Kurento Server.
+First, we have create an instance of the *KurentoClient* class that will manage the connection with the Kurento Media Server.
 So, we need to provide the URI of its WebSocket endpoint:

 .. sourcecode:: js